-Helford River Gig Club is a voluntary organisation run by and for its membership.
-An elected committee run the operations of the club.
+Helford River Gig Club is a CIO (Charitable Incorporated Organisation) run voluntarily by and for its membership.
+An elected group of trustees run the operations of the club supported by a wide range of other key roles.
 The membership fees and additional fund raising cover: boats, equipment, maintenance, insurance etc.

-Our clubhouse is in Gweek and has two large function rooms, a gym including free weights, 6 x Concept-2 rowing machines and a cross trainer, a bar, a fully equipped kitchen, a boat shed, a boat container, ample parking, and a large field.
+Our clubhouse is in Gweek and has two function rooms with bar and fully equiped kitychen.
+The clubhouse also has a gym including free weights, 6 x Concept-2 rowing machines and a cross trainer, a boat shed, a boat container, ample parking, and a large field.
 The gym can be used by club members and available slots can viewed on the web site or booked via the Slots Coordinator.
-The clubhouse can be hired for an event and has been used for meetings, weddings and school events.
-Please contact our Events Coordinator for details.
 The full address of the clubhouse is: Chapel Hill, Gweek, Helston, TR12 7AE.

 Our rowing takes place on the beautiful Helford River generally between the mouth of the river and Tremaine Quay and including the creeks that run off the main river.
-The boats are beached on Pedn Billy which is owned by Nigel and Tom Bligh, who kindly allow us to store two gigs for easy access to the water.
-This exceptional concession allows us to row throughout the year without the need to tow and launch so please respect the beach and tranquillity of Pedn Billy.
+The two plastic training gigs are beached on Pedn Billy which is privately owned by Nigel and Tom Bligh, who kindly allow us to store the boats here which allows us to launch boats safely throughout the year in all weathers.